 Section 80 CCD(1): Rs 1.5 lakh.
 This section is a part of section 80C.
 Note that the limit provided under section 80CCCD(1) has to be read along with section 80C.
 The tax deduction limit across sections 80C, 80CCD (1), and 80CCC together is Rs 1.5 lakh and not individually.

 Section 80 CCD(1B): The 80CCD1B limit is Rs 50,000.
 This is an additional benefit.

-The pension fund scheme being talked about in the aforesaid sections is the National Pension Scheme (NPS).
-It is a retirement scheme which is notified by the central government that offers tax benefits to us under various sections of the income tax act.
+The pension fund scheme being talked about in the aforesaid sections is National Pension Scheme (NPS).
+It is a retirement scheme that is notified by the central government that offers tax benefits to us under various sections of the income tax act.

 Contribution: After you open your NPS account, there are certain rules and regulations that you will have to follow regarding how much you need to deposit.
 These are important to keep your account active.

 After this, you need to keep making yearly contributions until the age of 60.
 Pension accounts will invest in equities, government and company bonds throughout the tenure of the plan.

 You can choose between:-

 In Active choice, you have the freedom to choose your allocation but only till the age of 50.
 The maximum allocation towards equity is 75% for a 50-year old subscriber.
 After that, the upper limit for equity allocation reduces every year by 2.5%.

 Here, your account follows government-mandated levels and changes allocations according to your age.
 There are three modes under auto choice.
 The difference between all the life cycle modes is the contribution to equity and debt according to the risk level.
 It is assumed that the risk level at younger ages is more than at elderly age groups.

 So equity levels have been kept the most at young age groups and it gradually decreases accordingly, following the cycles mentioned below.